SecurityLogMiner/log-collection-documentation/docs/source/devDocs/SDP.md

 ## Roles and Responsibilities

-Due to the team size, all members are encourage to collabarate in every section of the product.
+Due to the team size, all members are encouraged to collaborate in every section of the product.
 Repository admins are put in place to create stable development and feature-testing branches.

-As of now:
-- Jicxer is the frontend admin.
-- murchej is the server admin.
-- endepointe is the client admin.
-- khuynh2002 is the documentation admin.
+Both Jicxer and murchej are the client admins who split the responsibilities between the two of them following the departure of the other two members of the team.
 ## Tools and Technologies

 The languages chosen for each repo may vary.
 For example, the client repository